Famous Oregon wolf that trekked to California has puppies

 "This is very exciting news," Paul Henson, state supervisor of the Oregon office of the U.S. Fish and Wildlife Service, said in a statement.
 "It continues to illustrate that gray wolves are being recovered."

-OR-7 was born into northeast Oregon's Imnaha wolf pack in April 2009.
+OR-7 was born into northeastern Oregon's Imnaha wolf pack in April 2009.